+Alexandra Burns

-Alexandra Burns Head of Risk Consulting alexandra.burns@pwc.ch
+Head of Risk Consulting

-Antonios Koumbarakis Head of Sustainability antonios.koumbarakis@pwc.ch
+alexandra.burns@pwc.ch

+Dr. Antonios KoumbarakisSustainable Capital and

+Sustainability & Strategic

+Regulatory Leader

+antonios.koumbarakis@pwc.ch

-Harald Dornheim Head of Actuarial Services harald.dornheim@pwc.ch
+Harald Dornheim

+Actuarial and Climate Risk

+Modelling Solutions

+harald.dornheim@pwc.ch

-Vinay Kalia ESG Risk Consulting vinay.kalia@pwc.ch
+Vinay Kalia ESG and Risk Advisory vinay.kalia@pwc.ch

-© 2024 PwC.
+© 2025 PwC.
 All rights reserved.
 Not for further distribution without the permission of PwC.
 'PwC' refers to the network of member firms of PricewaterhouseCoopers International Limited (PwCIL), or, as the context requires, individual member firms of the PwC network.
 Each member firm is a separate legal entity and does not act as an agent of PwCIL or any other member firm.
 PwCIL does not provide any services to clients.
 PwCIL is not responsible or liable for the acts or omissions of any of its member firms, nor can it control the exercise of their professional judgement or bind them in any way.
 No member firm is responsible or liable for the acts or omissions of any other member firm, nor can it control the exercise of another member firm's professional judgement or bind another member firm or PwCIL in any way.